gerteck/mb-SSGs/index.md

 If you're new to Static Site Generators, start by identifying your project's requirements (e.g., blogs, documentation, or portfolios) and choose an SSG that matches your preferred programming language.
 For a lightweight start, try Jekyll or Hugo.
 For more dynamic functionality, explore Gatsby or Next.js.
 But of course, you can start by playing around with [MarkBind](https://markbind.org/)!

+Read more about Setting up your Project [here](./contents/setting-up.md)!

+Read more about Choosing an SSG [here](./contents/choosing-ssg.md)!

 </box>